europeana/portal.js/README.md

 npm run build
 npm start

-# generate static project
-npm run generate

 # serve storybook with hot reload at localhost:6006
 npm run storybook

 # generate static storybook
 npm run build-storybook
 ```

 For detailed explanation on how things work, refer to [Nuxt.js docs](https://nuxtjs.org).

 ## Testing

-To run end-to-end tests, you will need Docker Engine and [Compose](https://docs.docker.com/compose/) installed and
+To run end-to-end tests, you will need Docker Engine and [Compose](https://docs.docker.com/compose/)
-the docker service running.
+installed and the docker service running.

-Before first running the test suite, setup with: `npm run test:setup`

 Run the full test suite with: `npm test`